xyproto/zsnes/README.md

     make install

-Installing a desktop shortcut is also possible.
-A `zsnes.desktop` file can be generated with [gendesk](https://github.com/xyproto/gendesk).
-If you have a suitable icon named `zsnes.png` these can both be installed with:
+Installing a desktop shortcut is possible.
+A `zsnes.desktop` file is included in `linux/zsnes.desktop`.
+It could also be generated with [gendesk](https://github.com/xyproto/gendesk).
+If you have a suitable icon named `zsnes.png` then they can both be installed with:

     install -Dm644 zsnes.png /usr/share/pixmaps/zsnes.png
     install -Dm644 zsnes.desktop /usr/share/applications/zsnes.desktop